KastnerRG/cse160-docs/docs/source/PA1.rst

 The sequential implementation runs on a single thread on the CPU.

 The Kernel implemenation can be run on both the CPU and the GPU.
-Depending on the device, the number of cores accesible (and thus the number of active threads) differs.
+Depending on the device, the number of cores accessible (and thus the number of active threads) differs.
 This causes differences in performance; that is, the more threads we have access to, the greater the degree of parallelization.